Maldives police fire tear gas to break up protests

+BERLIN, Feb 22 Swedish investment company Kinnevik said on Wednesday it is selling at least half of its 13 percent stake in German e-commerce investor Rocket Internet.

-MALE Police in the capital of the Maldives fired tear gas and used batons against protesters angry at the ouster of former President Mohamed Nasheed who said he was forced to resign "at gunpoint."
+MALE Feb 8 Police in the capital of the Maldives fired tear gas and used batons against protesters angry at the ouster of former President Mohamed Nasheed who said he was forced to resign "at gunpoint".

 Hundreds of Nasheed's supporters protested in Republic Square, near the police and military headquarters.
 A Reuters witness saw tear gas being fired after authorities closed off the square.